 Deaf Attendees.
 See reasonable accommodation for deaf members attending board meetings,

+Inspection During Meetings.
 Members who attend board meetings sometimes request a copy of the board packet so they can follow along during the meeting.
-The Open Meeting Act gives owners the right to attend open meetings and a copy of the meeting agendas but not to to board packets.
+The Open Meeting Act gives owners the right to attend open meetings and a copy of the meeting agenda, but not a copy of the board packets.
 A board packet is not a record nor is it subject to inspection under the Davis-Stirling Act.
-It is a packet of records that frequently contain confidential material, such as delinquencies, member correspondence, etc.
+It is, instead, a collection of records that frequently contain confidential material, such as delinquencies, member correspondence, etc.

+Inspection After Meetings.
 Records in board packets which are subject to member inspection can be requested after the meeting.
 See "Records Subject to Inspection."